 Susan Lund is a partner of McKinsey & Company and a leader of the McKinsey Global Institute.
-She conducts economic research on global financial markets, trade, labor markets, and country productivity and growth.
+She conducts economic research on financial markets, labor markets, and the global growth outlook.

-She has authored numerous articles in leading business publications.
+She has authored numerous articles in leading business publications, including Harvard Business Review, The Financial Times, The Wall Street Journal, The Washington Post, and Foreign Affairs.
 Susan is a member of the Council on Foreign Relations, the National Association of Business Economists, and the Conference of Business Economists.

 Selected published work